mlcommons/training/object_detection/caffe2/README.md

 # 5. Quality
 ### Quality metric
-Ask Mask R-CNN can provide both boxes and masks, we evalute on both box and mask mAP.
+As Mask R-CNN can provide both boxes and masks, we evalute on both box and mask mAP.

 ### Quality target
 Box mAP of 0.377, mask mAP of 0.339